manlaya/gridmarthe/README.md

 ## gridmarthe in a nutshell

-Full support of gridmarthe read operations by wrapping MARTHE fortran read/write modules, allowing fast reading of marthe grid file (v9, v8, constant_data, etc.), for any MARTHE variable.
-Recent developpments also allow writting MartheGrid_v9.0 file.

-In python, gridmarthe files are loaded using numpy and xarray libraries.

-Some "utils" functions are also provided for users (plotting, interpolations, etc.).
+`gridmarthe` allow users to read/write efficiently Marthe Grids (v9, v8, constant_data, etc.)
+for any MARTHE variable.

+With the `gridmarthe` API, data are stored in a `xarray` dataset, and can be manage with `xarray` (or `numpy`) functions as with "utils" functions provided by `gridmarthe`.

+The package also install a command line tool, `ncmart` to convert Marthe Grid to netCDF format.
+Help can be found with `ncmart -h`.